-Zone of Enders: The 2nd Runner – 2003 Developer Interview
+Zone of the Enders: The 2nd Runner – 2003 Developer Interview

 Shuyo Murata, director